ajipelumi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-#This README decribes what each program is doing
+#This README describes what each program is doing